LeetLLM

 Capstone: Demand ForecastingCapstone: Production ML Pipeline

-You have shipped models over shipment rows, ranked items, and warehouse time series.
+Shipment rows, ranked items, and warehouse time series all fit into tables.
 A customer return adds a new input type: a photo of a package that may be crushed, torn, blurred, dark, or unrelated to the order.

 Earlier, you traced a convolutional neural network (CNN) over a damaged-package image patch.
 This capstone turns that spatial reasoning into a product: an image triage endpoint that flags likely visible damage, rejects unusable photos, preserves evidence for human review, and never turns an uncertain image score directly into a refund.

 ShopFlow receives return photos from customers and warehouse intake stations.
-The useful product question is not "does the model recognize every defect?"
-It is: which photo should a specialist inspect first, and when is the photo too weak to support any decision?
+The useful product question isn't "does the model recognize every defect?"
+It's: which photo should a specialist inspect first, and when is the photo too weak to support any decision?

 Use three operational outcomes: